-Ms Aleksandra BOJADJIEVA is a Policy Expert of the RCC’s Roma Integration 2020 Action Team.
-Before joining RCC she worked for the Decade of Roma Inclusion Secretariat Foundation as Research and Policy Officer, successfully conducting the Decade Intelligence project, the Roma Inclusion Index research, the civil society participation programme Decade Focal Points and the Decade Future wide debate process, besides the regular activities within the secretariat dealing with the governance of the Decade, preparing Decade presidency plans, International Steering Committee Meetings and international workshops, as well as various administrative and organizational tasks.
-Ms BOJADJIEVA has been actively involved in minority, particularly Roma rights organizations and projects, including managing the Making the Most of the EU Funds for the Roma in the Former Yugoslav Republic of Macedonia, managing and conducting DecadeWatch monitoring reports, and a number of other projects.
+Ms BOJADJIEVA has been actively involved in minority, particularly Roma rights organizations and projects, including managing the Making the Most of the EU Funds for the Roma, managing and conducting DecadeWatch monitoring reports, and a number of other projects.
 She has served as an Independent Expert on the Advisory Committee of the Framework Convention for the protection of National Minorities within the Council of Europe.

-For the last 13 years, Fidani has been working on providing financial support and human expertise to civil society organizations, municipalities and governmental institutions.
+For the last 15 years, Ms Fidani has worked on providing financial support and human expertise to civil society organizations, municipalities and governmental institutions.
 While working for the Open Society Foundations (OSF) in Budapest and Berlin on funding programs and projects that materially advance organizational strategies, she contributed to the development of the civil society sector in Europe.
-Fidani has an international philanthropy, institutional and grassroots experience in leading and funding programs, developing strategies, monitoring and communication.
+Ms Fidani has an international philanthropy, institutional and grassroots experience in leading and funding programs, developing strategies, monitoring and communication.

 Within the Action Team, Rada is responsible for liaising with the RCC's core administration in implementation of the project, ensuring compliance with the RCC’s administrative policies, rules and regulations.

-Mr Danilo VUKMIROVIĆ is the Project Assistant of RCC's Roma Integration 2020 Action Team.
+Vesna TOPIC is the Communication Officer of RCC's Roma Integration 2020 Action Team.